kahlil/flow-state/README.md

 ```

 ### Dispatch Actions
-In your components dispatch action by passing
+In your components dispatch action by passing the action constant and optionally
-an action stream and the action constant.
-Oddstream automatically
-maps the stream to the right action creator.
+an action payload.
+The payload can be a stream or any other value.

 ```js
 // There are many ways to create streams from user intent.